<img alt="" src="https://secure.moat4shot.com/222772.png" style="display:none;">

 Tip: They’re on your course because it interests them - make it interesting!

-The Role of Simulations in Building Intrinsic Motivation
+The Role of Simulations in Building Intrinsic Motivation in the Classroom

 Simulations can play an important role in creating intrinsically motivated students by providing a challenging and engaging learning experience that taps into students' interests and promotes mastery goals.
 Through our years of experience working with educators and students, StratX has built simulations that truly click with both parties and get incredible results.